QCDHUB/JAM22/README.md

 ## Tables

-Note: 0000 is the mean of the replicas.
+Note: 0000 is the mean of the replicas (except for the STFs)

 - proton spin-averaged PDFs
 - proton helicity PDFs